malcolmw/pykonal/README.md

 # Welcome to the *pykonal* repository!
-This code implements a mixed- (first- and second-) order finite-difference solver for the 3D Eikonal equation in Cartesian coordinates using the Fast-Marching Method of Sethian et al. (1996).
+This code implements a mixed- (first- and second-) order finite-difference solver for the 3D Eikonal equation in Cartesian and spherical coordinates using the Fast-Marching Method of Sethian et al. (1996).

-## Planned development
-1. Implement in spherical coordinates

 ## Installation